 Next, focus on your desk space and materials.
 In general, you’ll be allowed a glass of water, one sheet of scratch paper and a pencil/pen, and your computer.
 Keep your student ID or other photo ID nearby – you’ll need it.
 Beyond that, keep your area uncluttered: Make sure books, notes, your phone, and anything else that could potentially provide test answers has been put away.

 Get your device exam ready: To start your test, go through your desktop and close all non-test windows and documents.
 If too many other programs are running when you start, you’ll get a RAM warning when you try to begin your test.
 When you’re ready, log in to your student portal or other designated testing website, find the test, and click begin.

 Grant proper access: In most cases, you’ll be asked to follow a series of prompts, allowing your testing program access to your webcam and microphone and asking you to share your screen.
 During this series, you may have to show a photo ID to the camera in order to verify your identity.
 Your specific testing guide will have any details you need to be aware of.

-You may then be prompted to do a room scan to show where you’re taking the exam, showing your desk and surrounding area so that the proctors or testing technology can make sure it’s free of unauthorized materials.
-If you haven’t cleaned and staged your room to Instagram level, no worries: no one is grading your room!
+You may then be prompted to do a desk scan to show where you’re taking the exam, showing your desk and surrounding area so that the proctors or testing technology can make sure it’s free of unauthorized materials.
+If you haven’t cleaned and staged your desk to Instagram level, no worries: no one is grading your desk!